Spring garden-maxxing tips

-When the last snow melts and the ground dries a little, cut back any perennials that weren’t cut back last fall — things like the ornamental grasses and coneflowers whose sturdy stems looked great covered with winter’s hoar frost.
+Cut back perennials left to grow last fall — things like the ornamental grasses and coneflowers.
+The sturdy stems that looked great covered with winter’s hoar frost are brown and brittle now.

-Be sure to never cut back the perennials too much, staying a couple of centimeters above the crown to prevent scalping and damaging your plants.
+Don’t cut perennials back too much!
+Cut a couple of centimeters above the plant’s crown to prevent damage.

-This is also a great time to thin out and divide many perennials that may be taking more than their fair share of space in the planters.
-Although the act of ripping apart plants may seem brutal, some perennials, such as irises, bee balm, and coneflowers, actually become rejuvenated and thrive when this is done on occasion.
+This is also a great time to thin and divide perennials taking more than their fair share of space.
+Although ripping plants apart may seem brutal, for some perennials, like irises, bee balm and coneflowers, this rejuvenates and helps them thrive.
+In addition to making room in your own flower beds, split perennials also make great gifts, (and/or additions to the Perennial Plant Exchange)!

-Once the divisions and necessary clean-ups in the perennials beds are complete, spread some fresh mulch to top off your flower beds.
-Not only will the mulch conserve soil moisture, protect roots during the heat of the summer, and make things easier to maintain by keeping weeds at bay, it will make the colours of your perennials pop.
+Once you’ve cleaned up your perennials, spread fresh mulch to top off your flower beds.
+Mulch conserves soil moisture, protects roots during the heat of the summer, keeps weeds at bay, and makes the colours of your blooms pop.

 Spring is a great time to prune most shrubs and trees!
-With the warmer temperatures and longer sunlight, the sap will begin to flow within and buds will begin to swell.
-The still-naked branches will allow you to get a good overall view of the woody so that it can be thinned out appropriately and rejuvenated.
+With the warmer temperatures and more sunlight, sap begins to flow and buds begin to swell.
+The bare branches give an overall view of woody parts, making proper pruning easier.

 At this point, you should also be able to tell which branches have winter die-back (they will snap and break, not bend) and need to be removed.
 Keep in mind, however, that not all trees and shrubs should be pruned in spring.
 Shrubs like lilac, mock orange, forsythia, and white-flowering spirea bloom from buds set in the fall, so pruning them in the spring will remove their flowers.
 In cases like this, pruning can be done after they are finished blooming.